What is News Minimalist

 Articles rated below 3 usually cover sports, entertainment, and small local news.
 Articles with rating 5+ cover significant world events that shape the world.

-Every day only a handful of articles get a high rating.
-If nothing significant happened, the feed will be short by design, saving you time and keeping your mind clear for more important things.
+Every day, only a handful of articles get a high rating.
+If nothing significant happens, the feed will be short by design.

 This is easily the best use of GPT I've yet seen, because you're using it to limit the mountains of sensationalist attention-seeking stuff out there, instead of adding to it.